Vinyl Siding Prices and Installation Costs

 Vinyl siding has bypassed aluminum siding as the most popular siding option for homeowners today.
 It has many advantages including being attractive, affordable and durable.
-The range of colors and textures is impressive.
+The range of colors and textures you have to choose from as a homeowner is impressive.
 Vinyl siding is made from polyvinyl chloride (PVC) which has many uses in the building industry.
-It is easy for manufacturers to work with and can be molded into an array of shapes and textures.
+It is easy for manufacturers to work with and can be installed on just about every home with a minimum of work.
 It is an ideal material for vinyl siding because it combines durability with flexibility and ease of use.

-This guide to vinyl siding prices will provide a complete overview, so you can evaluate vinyl siding for installation on your home.
+This guide to vinyl siding costs will provide a complete overview of all the factors that contribute to how much you pay for vinyl siding, so you can evaluate vinyl siding options and the installation costs on your home.
 You’ll learn how different textures, colors and styles of vinyl siding, can have an effect on the price you pay for the material and installation, as well as the pros and cons of vinyl siding, long term maintenance costs, and much more.

 Leading Brands of Vinyl Siding

 As the most popular type of siding in the building industry, there are many manufacturers of vinyl siding.
 The best brands make the widest selection of high quality vinyl siding in terms of styles, colors, grades and trim options.
 Leading brands include CertainTeed, Georgia Pacific, Alside, Timbercrest, Mastic, Kaycan, Mitten, and many others.
 Your contractor will discuss the specific brands they recommend for your home, and budget.